Category Archives: Former Monarchies

 Eleonora as a widow; Credit – Wikipedia

 Ferdinand III’s will gave Eleonora the guardianship of his children.
-She was granted castles in Graz and Linz and a very generous annual pension.
+She was granted castles in Graz and Linz and a generous annual pension.
 Eleonora spent summers at the Favorita Palace, which along with Schönbrunn and Laxenburg palaces, had been bequeathed to her by her great-aunt Dowager Empress Eleonora when she died in 1655.
 Eleonora was responsible for the expansion of Hofburg Palace, the main palace in Vienna, and the restoration of the palace when it was damaged in a fire.

 Eleonora spent much time on works of charity and piety.
-She was a patron of the Italian Capuchin friar Marcus d’Aviano who was beatified in 2003 by Pope John Paul II.
+She was a patron of the Italian Capuchin friar Marcus d’Aviano, beatified in 2003 by Pope John Paul II.
 When Marcus d’Aviano died, he was interred at the Capuchin Church in Vienna, the burial place of the House of Habsburg.
 Even to this day, it is very common for members of the Habsburg family to be given Marcus d’Aviano as one of their middle names.
 Eleonora gave special patronage to the Order of the Discalced Carmelites and contributed financially to the building of their monastery in Wiener Neustadt.
 To raise the education level of girls, Eleonora invited the Ursuline nuns, known for their role in education, to Vienna and helped them build a complex that included a monastery, a church, and a school.

 Eleonora’s tomb; Credit – Wikipedia